nikitadanilov/3-lisp/README.md

 Among Common Lisp implementations I tried, only [sbcl](https://www.sbcl.org/) supports it properly.
 After reading Common Lisp [Hyperspec](http://www.lispworks.com/documentation/common-lisp.html), I believe that it is Maclisp and sbcl that implement the specification correctly and other implementations are faulty.

 ## Conclusion
+Procedural Reflection in Programming Languages is, inspite of its age, a very interesting read.
+Not only in contains an implementation of a refreshingly new and bold idea (it is not even immediately obvious that infinite reflective towers can at all be implemented, not to say with any reasonable degree of efficiency), it is based on an interplay between mathematics and programming: the model of computation is proposed and afterwards implemented in `3-LISP`.
+Because the model is implemented in an actual running program, it has to be specified with extreme precision (which would make [Tarski](https://en.wikipedia.org/wiki/Alfred_Tarski) and [Łukasiewicz](https://en.wikipedia.org/wiki/Jan_%C5%81ukasiewicz) tremble), and any execution of the `3-LISP` interpreter validates the model.